jotorren/microservices-transactions-tcc/README.md

 ## Key aspects

-#### Unsynchronized persistence contexts
+#### 1. Transactional persistence operations: unsynchronized persistence contexts

-Persistence operations executed inside a composite transaction are delegated to *unsynchronized entity manager*s: you can create, change and delete entities without doing any change to the repository until you force the manager to join an existent `LOCAL/JTA` transaction (note the `@Transactional` annotation added to the `commit()` method ).
+Persistence operations executed inside a Composite Transaction are delegated to *unsynchronized entity manager*s: you can create, change and delete entities without doing any change to the repository until you force the manager to join an existent `LOCAL/JTA` transaction (note the `@Transactional` annotation present in the `commit()` method ).

 ```java
 @Repository